AngeloGalav/image-processing-and-computer-vision/2023-04-27 - PPM, handling lenses, intro to camera calibration 1.md

 ## Intrinsic Parameter Matrix
 ![[intrisic_parameter_matrix.png]]
 The part of the matrix highlighted in this picture is called the __intrinsic parameter matrix__, and it is the leftmost part of $P_{int}$.
 It is usually referred to as $𝑨$ or $𝑲$ and it _models the characteristics of the image sensing device_ (camera).
-It contains the four parameters that [[2023-04-20 - 3D to 2D recap, Intrinsic and Extrinsic parameters, projection space#Final, intrinsic parameters|we already introduced]].
+It contains the four parameters that [[2023-04-20 - 3D to 2D recap, Intrinsic and Extrinsic parameters, projection space 1#Final, intrinsic parameters|we already introduced]].
 - It is always an upper right _triangular matrix_ (it will always have some 0s in the lower left corner).
 A notation that we use is this: $[A|0] = P_{int}$.